Social gatherings

 Fall of 2018

 Repairs of the (user) input receiver for the 45-Colville access point was successful.
-Now SRG user can have local coverage in Coville.
+Now SRG user can have local coverage in Colville.
 A survey along SR-20 showed good, in spite of needing to turn the output power down (see below) on 45.

 Most of the Spokane remote 80 receivers were upgraded to Micor in the Spectra-TAC style.
 This improved System sensitivity by 4-6 db.
 At time permits the remaining few will be upgraded, too.